Influence of agent's self-disclosure on human empathy: Discussion

-Next, we discuss the results for behavior as an analysis of empathic response.
-In this experiment, participants played the role of observer for the target empathy agent.
+We discuss the results for behavior as an analysis of empathic response.
+In the experiments, participants played the role of observer for the target empathy agent.
 Observers responded empathetically to any information available from the target.
-In this experiment, the choice of whether to lend money was considered to be empathic response behavior.
-As a result of analyzing the behavior related to the empathic response after watching the video, no significant difference was found.
-From these facts, appearance factors and self-disclosure factors were not observed to affect the empathetic response in this study.
-We think that this did not affect the behavior because the interaction time between the empathy agent and the participants was as short as 3 minutes.
+The choice of whether to lend money was considered to be empathic response behavior.
+As a result of analyzing the behavior related to the empathic response after watching the video, a significant difference was found.
+However, unlike the other analyses, the effect size was small for empathic responses, and thus, the effect on empathic responses was small in the experiments.
+We think that this did not affect the behavior because the interaction time between the empathy agent and the participants was as short as three minutes.